Surely, if you are a financial planner then holding back from giving advice would seem counter-productive, right?

 How do you sell more financial planning?

-Jumping in too soon is short-term thinking and it undermines the potential of what you could create.
+The problem with jumping in too soon is that it forgoes the potential of what you could create.

 *What is the bigger picture here?